tuva-health/docs/blog/building-a-claims-data-platform.md

 - Conditions
 - Procedures

-**Service Categories:** [Service categories](../data-marts/claims-preprocessing) group claims into higher-level categories related to the type of service the claim was related to.
+**Service Categories:** [Service categories](../data-marts/service-categories) group claims into higher-level categories related to the type of service the claim was related to.
 For example, was the claim inpatient, outpatient, or an office visit?
 Very often service categories are used to stratify spend and utilization.

 **Encounters:** It's very common for certain types of visits (especially inpatient) to be billed as multiple claims, one for the facility and one for the physician.
 In order to perform analysis at the visit level, these claims must be grouped together.
-[Claims Preprocessing](../data-marts/claims-preprocessing) is where claims are grouped into encounters in Tuva.
+[Encounter Types](../data-marts/encounter-types) is where claims are grouped into encounters in Tuva.

 **Conditions:** ICD-10-CM codes make up the conditions in claims data.
 That's more than 70,000 distinct codes.
 In order to efficiently analyze different patient populations you need to group these codes into higher-level disease categories e.g. type 2 diabetes, chronic kidney disease, atrial fibrillation, etc.